 During its first year of operation the hospital admitted 71 patients and delivered 47 babies.
 The average patient stay was 6 days and 18 surgeries were performed.
 Thirteen medical staff were credentialed and the hospital had a staff of four nurses, four nurse’s aides, two cooks and one front office staff.

-Over the course of 70 years, the hospital has had twelve building projects.
+Over the course of 70 years, the hospital has had thirteen building projects.
 In recent years, these major projects have transformed an aging structure into a progressive acute care facility highly valued by the six counties it serves.
 All of these projects not only significantly upgraded the entire facility but were completed without levying any bonds.

 Today, the Boone County Health Center is a critical access hospital offering 25 private rooms including a bariatric suite, a new OB wing with two spacious obstetrical suites, and an additional post partum room that can double as a labor, delivery and recovery room, a secure nursery, conveniently located next to the new surgery wing with eight glass-enclosed peri and post-op surgery bays and consultation room, and a large central hub workstation for medical providers and nursing staff.
 The hospital is supported by a modern radiology department complete with MRI, CT, fluoroscopy, 3-D/4-D ultrasound and nuclear medicine equipment.
 Laboratory services have kept pace with the growth and BCHC medical technologists now have the capacity to perform a large test menu with quick turnaround times.